+Evidence and questions about the Complainant's sexual predisposition or prior sexual behavior unless:

+They are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or

+21 The responsibility of showing a violation of this Policy occurred rests upon the University.

+22 At the parties own expense.

+23 Inculpatory evidence tends to prove allegations while exculpatory evidence tend to excuse, justify or absolve conduct.

-- Evidence and questions about the Complainant's sexual predisposition or prior sexual behavior unless: - They are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or - They concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent. - Evidence and questions that constitute, or seek disclosure of, information protected under a legally-recognized privilege. - Any party's medical, psychological, and similar records unless the party has given voluntary, written consent. - 3.
-Inspection and Review of Investigative Report and Evidence Prior to the completion of the investigation, the parties will have an equal opportunity to inspect and review the evidence obtained through the investigation.
+They concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.

+Evidence and questions that constitute, or seek disclosure of, information protected under a legally-recognized privilege.

+Any party's medical, psychological, and similar records unless the party has given voluntary, written consent.24

+Inspection and Review of Investigative Report and Evidence

+Prior to the completion of the investigation, the parties will have an equal opportunity to inspect and review the evidence obtained through the investigation.
 The purpose of the inspection and review process is to allow each party an equal opportunity to meaningfully respond to the evidence prior to the conclusion of the investigation.